dranidis/covid-19-plots/README.md

   -h, --help            show this help message and exit -c [COUNTRY [COUNTRY ...]], --country [COUNTRY [COUNTRY ...]]
-                        countries to present in plots -p, --plot            time plots of cases/deaths/recoveries/active.
-Choose plots to skip with the --skip flag -t, --totalsGraph     new n numbers in last d days/total numbers.
-Choose which numbers to plot with the --number flag and how many days with the -d flag.
-  -a, --animate         animate new numbers/total numbers.
-Choose which
-                        numbers to plot with the --number flag -w, --week            Plot last days sum vs total.
-Although the flag is named week any number of days can be set with -r -d [DAYS], --days [DAYS]
+                        countries to present in plots -d [DAYS], --days [DAYS]
                         number of days to plot before today.
 By default plots start from the beginning of data collection.